houke/color-palette-generator/readme.txt

 * Allows configuration of number of unique colors per image
 * Allows configuration of auto appending palettes on attachment pages
 * See stats of generated palettes
+* Filter attachments by color
+* Add color search widget to your sidebar

 = Developers =
 If you don't like the way the plugin outputs the palettes, or you want to create custom color queries yourself, use the wordpress taxonomy functions.
 There are 2 new taxonomies added when the plugin is activated: `cpg_dominant_color` and `cpg_palette`.
 The first one holds one color per image, the main color.
 The second one holds the palette, and the number of colors is based on what the site owner has entered (default = 10).